Nuchal Cord & Birth Asphyxia

 One of the possible warning signs of a nuchal cord is the baby beginning to move less after 37 weeks of gestation.
 If a nuchal cord occurs during labor, the fetal monitor may detect abnormal heart rate.

-Treatment for a Nuchal Cord
+Treatment of a Nuchal Cord

 The main goal in managing a nuchal cord is to prevent umbilical cord compression during delivery.
 Preserving an intact nuchal cord will depend on how tightly it is wrapped around the baby’s neck.
 A loose nuchal cord can usually be easily slipped over the baby’s head to decrease traction during delivery of the shoulders or body.
 If this is not possible due to tightness, there is a technique wherein the physician may be able to slip the cord over the infant’s shoulders.
 If this is also not possible, the physician may use the somersault technique, which allows the shoulders and body to be born in a somersault, with the cord being unwrapped after the baby is delivered.

-Sometimes, if there is more than one loop or the loop is too tight and cannot be removed easily, the cord must be clamped and cut before the delivery of the shoulders to ensure adequate oxygen supply to the baby.
+Sometimes, if there is more than one nuchal loop or the loop is too tight and cannot be removed easily, the cord must be clamped and cut before the delivery of the shoulders to ensure adequate oxygen supply to the baby.

 If a vaginal delivery is prolonged and threatens the health, safety or life of the baby, an emergency C-section must be performed.
 A delay in performing a C-section can severely exacerbate the detrimental effects of hypoxia and ischemia, and can lead to serious brain injury.